-Starting with RightLink 10.2.1, RightLink now ships with network configuration scripts for RightScale Cloud Appliance for vSphere or RCA-V. These scripts will automatically be installed if VMware tools (or open-vm-tools) are installed on the instance and will only run on the VMware hypervisor.
+Starting with RightLink 10.2.1, RightLink now ships with network configuration scripts for RightScale Cloud Appliance for vSphere or RCA-V. By default, these scripts will automatically be installed if VMware tools (or open-vm-tools) are installed on the instance and will only run on the VMware hypervisor.
 The scripts are run at startup as the rightscale_network service (Linux) or RightNetwork service (Windows) and read networking information passed from the RCA-V adaptor to the instance via VMware's extraconfig service.
+An

 The networking configuration scripts support advanced networking features for the RCA-V appliance, allowing configuration of multiple DHCP, Dynamic IP, or Specific IP devices and routes at boot time.

 - Extraconfig must be enabled

 - VMware tools must be installed on the instance

 - Image must be snapshotted with RightLink 10.2.1+ pre-installed

 - Server must be launched via the RightScale dashboard so its managed by RCA-V

 - Linux: Standard OS dhcp client is installed (dhclient)

 - Windows: Powershell 2+, .NET 2.0+